monachilada/wp-charts/readme.txt

 	each chart requires a uniqe title. (note that the title should be unique on the page if you are using multiple charts on the same page)

 	'width'			   = "45%"
-	optional - This sets te width of the container for the chart, and should be the only size property you need to adjust.
+	optional - This sets the width of the container for the chart, and should be the only size property you need to adjust.
 Setting it as a % value will make the chart fluid / responsive, you can use any valid CSS measurement of value (em, px, %).

 	'height'		   = "auto"
 	optional - the height will automatticaly be proportionate to the width, and you should not need to adjust this .